Oru Kalluriyin Kathai

 Oru Kalluriyin Kathai is a 2005 Indian Tamil-language romantic drama film written and directed by newcomer Nandha Periyasamy.
-It stars Arya and Sonia Agarwal, while Jaivarma, Santhanam, and Charuhasan play supporting roles.
+It stars Arya and Sonia Agarwal, while Jai Varma, Santhanam, and Charuhasan play supporting roles.
 The music was composed by Yuvan Shankar Raja with editing by Kola Bhaskar and cinematography by R. Madhi.
 The film was released in 2005 and was deemed a success upon its release.

 Plot

-Moorthy is excited to meet his close friend Satya and their other college friends at a reunion after 5 years, seemingly planned after Satya's letter.
+Moorthy is excited to meet his close friend Satya and their other college friends at a reunion after five years, seemingly planned after Satya's letter.
 Unfortunately, Satya's father comes only to inform them that he is in a coma.
-The psycho-test conducted by his doctor makes Satya reveals some incidents that happened in the early years of his college life.
+The psycho-test conducted by his doctor makes Satya reveal some incidents that happened in the early years of his college life.
 He had fallen in love with Jothi after she helped him board a train he was about to miss.
 When Jothi joined the same college where he studied, he was overjoyed, as he could see her more often.
-However, he never confessed his love to her, and this lasted until the farewell day when he heard Jothi advising her friend about this.
+However, he never confessed his love to her, and this continued until farewell day when he heard Jothi advising her friend about this.
 Satya's narration ends here, as he begins shouting in the doctor's room.

 Following the doctor's advice, Satya's friends – Moorthy, Chandru, David, and a few others – decide to follow a recreational treatment for 30 days to help Satya wake up from the coma.
-They contact almost all the students, their retired principal, and lecturers from batch 2000 to help with this treatment.
-They find Jothi to be engaged, but Moorthy hides the truth that Satya loves Jothi to make her agree to their plan, and she agrees.
-The group of students then transforms their present college (2005) into an old college, as it was in the year 2000.
+They contact almost all the students, their retired principal, and lecturers from the 2000 batch to help with this treatment.
+They find Jothi engaged, but Moorthy hides the truth that Satya loves Jothi to make her agree to their plan, and she agrees.
+The group of students then transforms their current college (2005) into the college as it was in 2000.
 Satya is brought to the college and slowly begins to believe it is the same time when he studied.
-He gets reminded of his love for Jothi and begins to wait for the farewell day, just as he was waiting 5 years ago.
+He is reminded of his love for Jothi and starts waiting for the farewell day, just as he was waiting five years ago.